 How will I know if my school has been selected to go to Sydney during Education Week?

-The 16 finalists selected to come to Sydney will be notified by the department’s Media Unit on Monday, 25 June.
+The 16 finalists selected to come to Sydney will be notified by the department’s Media Unit once judging is complete.
 Following the notification the Media Unit will work with each school to prepare all the logistics pertaining to travel and accommodation and further details for the event.

 If my school is selected to travel to Sydney in August, are there any costs associated?